agraubert/agutil/README.md

 * search_range (A utility for manipulating numerical ranges)
 * status_bar (A simple progress bar indicator)
 * Logger (A class for fast, simple, logging)
+* Several standalone utility methods (See the [agutil module page](https://github.com/agraubert/agutil/wiki) on the wiki)

 The __bio__ package: